maxsupermanhd/WebChunk/README.md

 ## Storage

 WebChunk currently supports storing data in PostgreSQL database, empty template of schemas are located in `db/sql/init/init.sh`.
 Work has been put into making storage interfacing not complex and as easy to implemet as possible, although it supports multiple worlds (or "servers" as I call them) it is not mandatory to provide multi-world functionality or even more than one dimension.

+You can also specify a level-compatible regionized storage but at the cost of chunk history.
+There are no plans on being able to store older chunk versions with filesystem storage

 ## How does it work?